THE FUTURE

 Judges and VIPs will arrive at 11am to peruse the pitch tables.
 Attendees arrive from 12.00.
 Doors close at 12.45.

-From 1pm sharp, finalists, attendees and judges will meet in the impressive seated auditorium to hear from three highly acclaimed individuals who will share their own insights into the Future of Food from their own diverse perspectives.
+From 1pm sharp, finalists, attendees and judges will meet in the impressive seated auditorium to hear from all the finalists as their present their 1 minute elevator power pitch.

 Teams will then man their stations whilst judges and attendees circulate, navigate and listen.

 Following this, judges will preside and a popular vote will be cast.
-The top three teams will be announced and invited to the auditorium for a five minute presentation along with a Q&A with the judges.
-Questions from the audience are encouraged, along with any opportunities for debate.
+The top three teams will be announced.

 At 4:45pm, the winner of Future of Food will be heralded with the £10,000 prize grant, a gong and mentioned above.
 All finalists will receive a certificate and much recognition amongst the food industry.